Digital-Preservation-Finland/dpres-siptools/README.rst

 You may call this script several times to create multiple provenance metadata sections.

 If several digital objects are linked to the same event and agent, use --event_target multiple times.
-You may also want to consider using --event_path and --add_linking_objects in the following way::
+You may also want to consider using --linking_object and --add_object_links in the following way::

-    premis-event --event_path source pat/to/source_file --add_linking_objects ...
+    premis-event --linking_object source pat/to/source_file --add_object_links ...

-This will create object link to the event with a given role ``source``.  --event_path may be used several times. --event_target is same as using --event_path with a role ``target``.
-Role is stored only if ``--add_linking_objects`` is also used.
+This will create object link to the event with a given role ``source``.  --linking_object may be used several times. --event_target is same as using --linking_object with a role ``target``.
+Role is stored only if ``--add_object_links`` is also used.

 The helper script called ``create-agent`` can be used to create detailed agent metadata and to link several agents to the same event.
 If used, this helper script must be run